HL7/FHIR-ONC-Meds/pages/_includes/guidance.md

 Duplication of medications may exist between the sources of information.
 The deduplication activity **MAY** be provided by the server but **SHOULD** be provided by the client.

-**“Not-Given” Medications**
+**“Not Taken” Medications**

-For specific guidance on how to interpret the “Not-Given” element, see the [MedicationStatement Resource Notes](todo.html) section in the FHIR Specification.
-An example is provided which contains an instance using this element.
+For specific guidance on how to determine if the patient has taken the medication, see the [MedicationStatement Resource Notes](http://build.fhir.org/medicationstatement.html#11.5.3.3) section in the FHIR Specification.
+To illustrate this scenario, the examples listed below contain an instance in which the patient has not taken a medication.

 **Quick Start:**